 You have been employed by the Coastal Restoration Division of the Louisiana Department of Natural Resources since April 26, 2004.
 You currently serve with permanent status in the classification of Coastal Resources Scientist Supervisor with responsibility for managing our Ecological Review Unit.
-This letter will serve as notice of the recommendation that your salary be reduced in the amount equivalent to a three workday suspension.
-This proposed disciplinary reduction in pay, authorized by Civil Service Rule 12.2, is for the reasons set forth below.
+This letter will serve as notice that your bi-weekly salary will be reduced from \$2366.80 to \$2218.90 for six consecutive payperiods, commencing July 14, 2008.
+This action, authorized by Civil Service Rule 12.2, is equivalent to a three-workday suspension.
+The reasons for this action are set forth below.

 Throughout March and April of this year, you and certain of your staff within the Ecological Review Unit have been evaluating and questioning the East Marsh Island marsh elevation survey.
-During a meeting on April 3, 2008, with your supervisor, Mr. Karim Belhadjali, Coastal Resources Scientist Manager, you stated that the surveys on this project by our contract surveyor were "screwed-up" and needed to be redone; questioned the project's contractual scope of service for the survey prepared by the Project Engineer, Mr. Dain Gillen, Engineer 3; advised that you had discussed the survey and the schematic of a plant drawn by Mr. Gillen with our federal sponsors; and stated that you discussed with Mr. Ed Haywood, Coastal Resources Scientist Manager, the procedure utilized by the Monitoring Section for shooting marsh elevations.
+During a meeting on April 3, 2008, with your supervisor, Mr. Karim Belhadjali, Coastal Resources Scientist Manager, you stated that the surveys on this project by our contract surveyor were "screwed-up" and needed to be redone; questioned the project's contractual scope of service for the survey prepared by the Project Engineer, Mr. Dain Gillen, Engineer 3; advised that you had discussed the survey and the schematic of a plant drawn by Mr.Gillen with our federal sponsors; and that you discussed with Mr. Ed Haywood, Coastal Resources Scientist Manager, the procedure utilized by the Monitoring Section for shooting marsh elevations.